silvio3105/Rules3105/README.md

 ### Hardware

 The base for every application.
-It is only physical layer.
+It is the only physical layer.

 ### Drivers